 But there are some jokes only adults will understand.

 This list of quality animal movies is far from complete.
 What movies would you have included?
 Some other awesome movies about animals include "Benji," "Air Bud," "Turner and Hooch," "Lassie Come Home," and "Free Willy."

-Some prefer cartoon, others live action, animatronic or CGI.
-Some prefer talking animals while others like stories that showcase the pet-owner bond.
+Some prefer cartoons; others live-action, animatronic or CGI.
+Some prefer talking animals, while others like stories that showcase the pet-owner bond.

 Whatever your idea of the perfect pet movie may be, one thing is for sure: people love pets enough to watch a two-hour movie about them.

 This post was originally published on May 1, 2016.